owaits/ScreenMonkey.Help/reference/clipTypes/LiveVideoSnapshotClip.md

 *Note:* The list of devices shown will depend on the physical hardware available on your computer.

 Click to choose the device you wish to capture on the left side of the dialog, then click OK.
-A newclip will appear on the dashboard.
+A new clip containing the current frame at the point you clicked OK will appear on the dashboard.

-You may want to assign this clip to a [layer](../layers.md) that is different than the layer your [Live Video](LiveVideoClip.md) feed is on.

 ## Use a Live Video Snapshot Clip in a show
-Whilst playing a Live Video clip if you see something you wish to capture and freeze frame click the Live Video Snapshot clip and a freeze frame will be created.
+Once the frame has been grabbed the clip will behave like an [image](ImageClip.md) clip.